Do you know if your website is performing as well as it could be?

 Remember that hyperlinks are not the only thing crawlers look for in off-site SEO.

 Your site is also crawled for brand mentions.
-This is why it’s pivotal for you to pay attention to what’s happening both on and off your site.
+This is why it’s crucial to pay attention to what’s happening both on and off your site.

-Use a tool such as Ahrefs to perform a backlink audit and assess the kind of backlinks you have going to your site.
+Use a tool such as Ubersuggest to perform a backlink audit and assess the kind of backlinks pointing to your site.
+Here’s how:

 Backlink audits are helpful because: